How to use a VLOOKUP formula in Excel

 • The main reason why VLOOKUPS have issues, is not the formula, but the data, you need to be 100% sure that the unique identifier is 100% the same in both, that includes no extra spaces which you might not easily see on the screen but are there.

-For help with VLOOKUP formulas then click here to contact us.
+For Microsoft Excel VLOOKUP help, then click here to contact us.

 Unlike most Excel spreadsheet training courses - we will not be provide generic Excel spreadsheet training instead each course will be tailored to needs of the group - with the agenda set by the people attending the course.